puppetlabs/bolt/pre-docs/inventory_version2.md

 ### `target-lookups` and dynamic inventory

-`target-lookups` is a new key at the group level that allows you to dynamically lookup the targets in the node. `target-lookups` contains an array of target lookup objects.
+`target-lookups` is a key at the group level that allows you to dynamically lookup the targets in the node. `target-lookups` contains an array of target lookup objects.
 Each `target-lookups` entry must include a `plugin` key that defines which plugin should be used for the lookup.
 The rest of the keys are